Do you remember the 7 Dwarfs names?

 One of the catchphrases of the movie comes from Grumpy.
 His favorite phrase is “I don’t feel like it!”, which is said in a deep growling manner that has become one of the most famous catchphrases in cinema history.

-Grumpy wears a red shirt, brown trousers and a brown hat.
+Grumpy wears a red tunic, brown trousers and a brown hat.
 He usually is seen carrying an ax.

 Happy dwarf is the chubbiest of all the dwarfs.
 He is a jolly person who is always out to have a good time.
 Happy is known for his incredible appetite, which matches his round figure.